possibilities/meta-composer-cli/readme.md

 Subcommands for shadcn:

-  list-components               List all shadcn UI components get-component-by-name <name>  Get details for a specific shadcn component by name
+  meta-composer shadcn list-components               List all shadcn UI components meta-composer shadcn get-component-by-name <name>  Get details for a specific shadcn component by name

 Subcommands for openapi:

-  list-operations <uri>                     List all API operations from the specified OpenAPI URI get-operation-by-id <uri> <operation-id>  Get details for a specific API operation by operation ID
+  meta-composer openapi list-operations <uri>                     List all API operations from the specified OpenAPI URI meta-composer openapi get-operation-by-id <uri> <operation-id>  Get details for a specific API operation by operation ID

 Subcommands for lucid:

-  list-icon-names                   List all Lucide icon names list-icon-categories              List all Lucide icon categories list-icon-tags                    List all Lucide icon tags get-icons-by-category <category>  Get all icons that belong to a specific category get-icons-by-tag <tag>            Get all icons that have a specific tag
+  meta-composer lucid list-icons                        List all Lucide icons meta-composer lucid list-icon-categories              List all Lucide icon categories meta-composer lucid list-icon-tags                    List all Lucide icon tags meta-composer lucid get-icons-by-category <category>  Get all icons that belong to a specific category meta-composer lucid get-icons-by-tag <tag>            Get all icons that have a specific tag
 ```